 No. Risk Agreed mitigating measure Google Factual measure 1, 2 Lack of purpose limitation Customer and Service Data Google will only process Customer Personal Data and Diagnostic Data (including Account Data) as data processor, for three purposes, when necessary: 1. to provide, maintain and improve the Services and Technical Support Services (TSS) subscribed to by Customer; 2. to identify, address and fix security threats, risks, bugs and other anomalies 3. to develop, deliver and install updates to the Services subscribed to by Customer (including new functionality related to the Services subscribed to by Customer).
 Risk mitigated by contractual measures in Privacy Amendment.
 Google will not process Customer Personal Data and/or Service Data for advertising purposes or for profiling, data analytics and market research.
-7 purposes identified for which Google may further process Diagnostic Data as independent data controller.
-1. billing and account management and customer relationship management and related correspondence with Customers and Customer Administrators; 2. improving and optimizing the performance and core functionality of accessibility, privacy, security and IT infrastructure efficiency of the Cloud Services and TSS; 3. internal reporting, financial reporting, revenue planning, capacity planning and forecast modelling (including product strategy); 4. abuse detection, prevention and protection (such as automatic scanning for matches with Risk mitigated by contractual measures in Privacy Amendment.
-Note: wrong information Google in the proposed new GCPN addendum about agreed purposes.
-Low risk because the terms in the Privacy Amendment prevail over any information from Google.
+Risk mitigated by contractual measures in Privacy Amendment.